michelp/pgsodium/README.md

 It is up to you to edit the get key script to get or generate the key however you want.  pgsodium can be used to generate a new random key with `select encode(randombytes_buf(32), 'hex')`.
-Other common patterns including prompting for the key on boot, fetching it from an ssh server or managed cloud secret system, or using a command line tool to get it from a hardware security module.
+Other common patterns include prompting for the key on boot, fetching it from an ssh server or managed cloud secret system, or using a command line tool to get it from a hardware security module.